 Premiership salary cap: Treatment 'unacceptable' over cutting salary cap, says Rugby Players' Association

-The RPA says it is "opposed to permanent cuts for our members"; Top flight club owners have agreed to bring down the salary cap by £1m
+The RPA calling for "meaningful dialogue with PRL" as it remains "opposed to permanent cuts for members"; Top-flight club owners have agreed to bring down the salary cap by £1m

 By Joe Tanner

-The Rugby Players' Association has hit out at the decision made by Premiership Rugby clubs to reduce the league's salary cap for forthcoming seasons, calling it "a totally unacceptable way to operate."
+The Rugby Players' Association has warned a "significant legal dispute" could occur over Premiership Rugby clubs calling for a reduction in the league's salary cap for forthcoming seasons.

 Top-flight club owners have agreed to reduce the league's salary cap from £7m to £6m for the 2021/22 season with the reduction expected to be in place until the end of the 2023/24 campaign, but this decision still needs ratification from Premiership Rugby.